Trump impeachment hearing: Sondland followed 'president's orders' on Ukraine | DW | 20.11.2019

 Read more: Trump impeachment inquiry hears new claims

-Sondland, a wealthy hotelier and Trump donor, is the most anticipated witness to front the televised inquiry, which is now in its second week.
+Sondland, a wealthy hotelier and Trump donor, is the most anticipated witness to front the televised inquiry, which began last week.
 Democrats are seeking to establish whether the president's attempts to pressure Zelenskiy amounted to an abuse of the power of his office.

 The inquiry stems from a phone call Trump made to Zelenskiy on July 25 in which he prodded Kyiv to investigate Joe Biden and his son Hunter, who was on the board of Ukrainian energy firm Burisma.